Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 - User should be able to search for their location using search bar.
 - There should be articles about different tourist attractions in Iceland.
 - Articles should be displayed on location page after user has provided the input and clicked the "search" button.
-- There should be "Contact Us" page that that be used in case user has any questions or would like to contact the admin of the page.
+- There should be "Contact Us" page that can be used in case user has any questions or would like to contact the admin of the page.

 Structure plane:
 - User Interface: